-Challenge number Detail of challenge 1 In-school attainment gaps on entry in English and mathematics are increasing (APS gaps: Y7 = -4 Y8; (CATS Scaled) = -2.3; Y9 (CATS Scaled) = -3.4; Y10 = -3.7; Y11 = -1.5 2 Higher number of disadvantaged students are boys.
+Challenge number Detail of challenge 1 In-school attainment gaps on entry in English and mathematics are increasing (APS gaps: Y7= -3.8; Y8 = -2.9; Y9 = -3.5; Y10 = No KS2 Data; Y11= No KS2 Data 2 Higher number of disadvantaged students are boys.
 Boys underperform compared to girls nationally, so in order to surpass national performance data overall, our students must perform comparatively better than schools with a more equal split of male/female students.

+Interestingly, this number varies strongly between year groups

 Table 1.
-Percentage of boys s in disadvantaged and other by y year group
+Percentage of boys in disadvantaged and other by year group

 Disadvantaged Other

-Year 7 40% 57%
+Year 7 56% 46%

-Year 8 56% 59%
+Year 8 64% 57%

-Year 9 39% 43%
+Year 9 47% 52%

-Year 10 53% 60%
+Year 10 60% 60%

-Year 11 53% 56%
+Year 11 31% 45%

-All Years 51% 56%
+All Years 53% 53%

-3 inform us that some disadv aspirations than other stud ensuring disadvantaged stu Our discussions with feeder primary schools and through observations in school inform us that some disadvantaged students start at Tanfield with relatively lower aspirations than other students in the school which leads to the challenge of ensuring disadvantaged students have strong learning habits.
+3 Our discussions with feeder primary schools and through observations in school inform us that some disadvantaged students start at Tanfield with relatively lower aspirations than other students in the school which leads to the challenge of ensuring disadvantaged students have strong learning habits.

-4 our disadvantaged students inability to purchase educat Not all disadvantaged students are struggling financially, however, currently 84% of our disadvantaged students are eligible for free school meals.
+4 Not all disadvantaged students are struggling financially, however, currently 98% of our disadvantaged students are eligible for free school meals.
 This leads to the inability to purchase educational resources or to benefit from cultural and social events and experiences for a large proportion of our disadvantaged students.

-5 Attendance of disadvantaged students (87.3% up to 30/11/22) does not match that of other students in the school (94.48% up to 30/11/22).
+5 Attendance of disadvantaged students (88.3%) does not match that of other students in the school (94.1%).

-6 identified that our least ab Key Stage 2 assessment data and in school assessments and observations have identified that our least able students are not making rapid progress due to the lack of key skills in literacy and numeracy from the beginning of their education
+6 Key Stage 2 assessment data and in school assessments and observations have identified that our least able students are not making rapid progress due to the lack of key skills in literacy and numeracy from the beginning of their education